MrKredos/FGCScoreBoardOBS/README.md

       - you can use these, IDC. however, please don't use the same colour schemes lol, at least change that much
 - dunno what else to say, kinda forgot what i've done already. look at version history if you really wanna check

+v1.0:
+- panel and gameOverlay interact now.
+- saving records works (just for score at the moment, implementing everything else soon)

 ## TODO LIST:
 - Everything